How to get from Dubrovnik to Hvar

 Step 1: Dubrovnik to Split by Bus

 There are several buses operating the Dubrovnik to Split route during the high season.
-The bus journey can take 4-5 hours with fares starting from 150 KN (€20.00).
+The bus journey can take 3h 45m - 5h 35m, with fares starting from €19.40 ($22.50).

+Expect fewer bus choices outside of summer.
 For more info and other transport options, you can check out our page on Dubrovnik to Split.

 Step 2: Split to Hvar by Catamaran

-Of course, the most recommended route is to Hvar town.
-Ferry fares start from 130 KN (€17.50) for the 1-hour trip.
+The most popular route is to Hvar Town.
+Ferry fares start from €8.10 ($9.40) for the trip that takes 50m - 2h 5m.

 Dubrovnik to Hvar by Car Ferry via Drvenik

-Instead, you’ll have to take a ferry from Drvenik, a town located 124 km northwest of Dubrovnik.
+Are you travelling by car?
+There are no direct car ferries from Dubrovnik to Hvar.
+Instead, you’ll have to take a car ferry from Drvenik, a town located 124 km northwest of Dubrovnik.

 Step 1: Dubrovnik to Drvenik by Car or Bus

-If you’re a foot passenger, you can take a bus from Dubrovnik to Drvenik.
+Foot passengers can take a bus from Dubrovnik to Drvenik.
 Buses are available at Dubrovnik Bus Station beside Port Gruz.

 Step 2: Drvenik to Sucuraj by Car Ferry

-From Drvenik, you can take a car ferry to Sucuraj, a small town on the eastern end of Hvar island.
+From Drvenik, you can take a car ferry to Sucuraj, a small town on the eastern end of Hvar Island.
 This is also the nearest town on the island from Drvenik.

-A one-way ticket costs 17 KN (€2.20) per person.
-For vehicles, rates start from 98 KN (€13.00).
+A one-way ticket costs €4.10 ($4.70) per person.
+For vehicles, rates start from €20 ($23).

-The travel time from Drvenik to Sucuraj is 35 minutes.
+The travel time from Drvenik to Sucuraj is 30m.

 Step 3: Sucuraj to Hvar Town by Car

-This route can be quite expensive for foot passengers because there are no buses available from Sucuraj to Hvar Town.
-Your only option would be to take a taxi with rates from 150 KN (€20.00).
+If you’re a foot passenger, this route can be expensive because no buses run from Sucuraj to Hvar Town.
+Your only option is to take a taxi, with rates from €100 ($115).

-If you’re a foot passenger who ran out of direct ferry tickets from Dubrovnik to Hvar or travelling during the low season, we recommend that you take the route via Split to save on costs.
+If tickets for the direct ferry sell out or if you’re travelling during the low season, we recommend taking the route via Split to save on costs.

-Our favourite places to stay in Hvar
+Best places to stay in Hvar

 Important: Tourism in Croatia is very seasonal.
 Much of the available accommodation in Croatia is fully booked in the summer, but many sites are closed in the winter months.
 With July and August being the peak season, rates can rise 3 times as high as compared the low season or shoulder months.
 We recommend booking your accommodation at least 1 month in advance to lock in better rates.